-The above information was last checked on 9/20/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Milan from Vienna closer to your date of departure here
+The information above was last checked on 1/23/22.
+Remember to review the latest COVID-19 travel safety regulations for your train to Milan from Vienna as this information can change.

 The government of Austria has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/19/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Vienna from Milan here.
+Last checked on 1/20/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Vienna from Milan.

-Passengers board their train most frequently from Wien Westbahnhof and travel around 1 mile (s) / 2 km from the city center to this train station.
+Passengers booking this trip most frequently board their trains from Wien Westbahnhof and need to travel around 1.8 miles (2.9 km) from the city center to get to this train station.

-Passengers traveling this route most often arrive at Milano Centrale and need to travel approximately 1 mile (s) / 2 km from the train station to the city center in Milan.
+Passengers arriving in Milan most often arrive at Milano Centrale and need to travel around 1.7 miles (2.8 km) from this train station to the city center.